 Olle Trails (Oedolgae Rock) /// free /// roughly sunrise to sunset

 A rock may not sound like a very impressive attraction, but this stunning viewpoint is the perfect spot from which to admire the ocean & the many small islands off the coast of this side of Jeju-do.
-Many people come here each day just to trek the well-trod trails and stop at a lookout every once in awhile to soak it all in, though the lazy among us (like myself) tend to stand at the lookout point and try to decide what each of the rock formations looks like.
-Think of hiking Olle Trail as cloud-watching, but for ancient volcanic rocks.
-Seriously, though, this place is gorgeous.
+Many people come here each day just to trek the well-trod trails and stop at a lookout every once in awhile to soak it all in.

 Jusangjeolli Lava Cliffs /// ₩2000 entrance /// roughly sunrise to sunset

 Often compared to the Giant’s Causeway in Northern Island, the Jusangjeolli cliff faces are another act of nature bestowed upon Jeju by the volcano that formed its body.
-Easily less than 5 minutes from the parking lot, the cliffs are deep grey rectangular and square formations which jut out into the ocean as if slowly formed by the stacking of blocks.
-They’re quite the popular photo spot, and certainly worth a stop.
-But I have to warn you that the line on the weekend can be long, and quite the brutal place to be waiting if it’s raining.
+Easily less than 5 minutes from the parking lot, the cliffs are deep grey rectangular and square formations which jut picturesquely out into the ocean.

 Jeju Folk Village (Jeju Minsokchon) /// ₩11000 /// 8:30am-5pm or 6pm (spring & summer)

 Jeju Island is the land of the unexpected, and on my last trip I ended up in this tiny mountainous village for lunch, in an area I later learned was called Minsokchon.
-The traditional Jeju Folk Village seems to have sprung out of the mountains, populated with short, flat-rooved structures which share with visitors the traditional way of life on the island.
+The traditional Jeju Folk Village appears as if it had sprung out of the mountains, populated with short, flat-rooved structures which recall traditional living on the island.

 Aqua Planet Jeju /// ₩37200-₩40900 /// 10am-7pm

 If you’re visiting Jeju with kids, this is a must-see.
 This massive aquarium has not only penguins and sea lions, but whale sharks.
-They have daily demonstrations and educational programs about the animals (in Korean), but all of the aquatic animals found in & around Jeju are in their large main building (with English signage).
-The entrance is pretty steep, but I promise that the photos are worth it.
+They offer daily demonstrations and educational programs about the animals (in Korean), while all of the aquatic animals found around Jeju are in their large main building (with English signage).

 Seopjikoji (scenic view point) /// free /// roughly sunrise to sunset

 Just across from Seongsan is Seopjikoji, an area famous for being the filming location for several dramas and a gorgeous area, to boot.
-The draws over here are a defined walking trail along the cliffs and a beach side restaurant, though the most gorgeous scenes are in the spring, when the hills are in full bloom with bright yellow canola flowers.
-Watch out for selfie sticks, and try not to buy too many trinkets.
+The draw here is the defined walking trail along the cliffs and a beach side restaurant, though the most gorgeous scenes are when the canola flowers bloom in the spring.

 Submarine Ride to & from Udo /// ₩36000-₩55000 /// departing 8:55am-4:30pm

-Again, this is not a cheap activity, but it is one that you’d be hard-pressed to find anywhere else.
+This is not a cheap activity, but it is one that you’d be hard-pressed to find anywhere else.
 Jeju is famous not only for its women divers, but also for its scuba diving.
-The marine life in and around the islands is very vivid, in a way that’s difficult to experience with snorkeling.
-And the best part?
 Children of all ages are able to experience the beauty of the ocean, without the need to swim in it.
-Check out the submarine company here.
-Note that there is a 10% discount if you book with them online.

 Explore Udo /// ₩10.500 (same-day round trip ferry) /// 7:30/8am-5/6:30pm (varies by season)

-Despite the fact that Jeju has become famous for their black pork, Udo is actually named for a cow.
-The shape of a cow, actually, which is what people thought it resembled when they first decided to name things.
+Despite the fact that Jeju has become famous for their black pork, Udo Island is actually named for a cow, which the island is said to be shaped like.
 Like the rest of Jeju, Udo is know for its great views and it’s beaches, but unlike the rest of Jeju, Udo has a special dessert: peanut ice cream.

 Seongsan Ilchulbong (sunrise peak) /// ₩2000 /// Summer 7:10am-7pm & Winter 7:30am-6pm